 India is particularly vulnerable to natural disasters.
-Every year, the country suffers an average of $1 billion in disaster losses.
-On average, 95,000 cattle are lost every year from floods alone
+Every year, the country suffers an average of USD $1 billion in disaster losses.
+On average, 95,000 cattle are lost every year from floods alone.

 Financial losses as a result of natural disasters represent almost 2% of India’s gross domestic product (GDP) and up to 12% of the central government’s revenue.

 Taking this into consideration, India’s government recognised animals’ importance in the National Livestock Policy and the National Policy on Disaster Management 2009.
 Both include provisions for animals within preparedness and response measures.